Home

 26 Ursae Majoris

-26 Ursae Majoris is a main-sequence star in the constellation of Ursa Major.
+26 Ursae Majoris is a main-sequence star of spectral class A2 in the constellation of Ursa Major.

 26 Ursae Majoris visual magnitude is 4.5.
-Because of its moderate brightness, 26 Ursae Majoris should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 26 Ursae Majoris is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.5